magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   (boolean (re-matches #"\s*[+-]?\d+(\.\d+(M|M|N)?)?\s*" (str s))))
 ```

-I know, it's going to be boring, but the happy paths assertion are
+I know, it's going to be boring, but the happy path assertions are
 even more boring than those corner cases.

 Next stop is `test-integer-string?`.
-Some story as above
+Same story as above

 ```clj
 (deftest test-integer-string?